Guide to the UNC academic fraud scandal

 In May 2015, the NCAA sends UNC a Notice of Allegations, in which the NCAA enforcement division says UNC committed three major violations.
 Days before the school's deadline to file a response, it submitted new information to the NCAA, extending the investigation another eight months.

 In April, UNC received an amended NOA from the NCAA.
-The school says it will issue its response on Aug.
+The school issued its response Aug.
 1.